 1 Introduction

-This review assesses financial protection in Georgia from 2010–2018 and examines the extent to which people in Georgia can afford to pay for health care or are at risk of experiencing financial hardship.
+This review assesses financial protection in Georgia from 2010 to 2020 and examines the extent to which people in Georgia can afford to pay for health care, including medicine, or are at risk of experiencing financial hardship.
 Financial hardship is more likely to occur when public spending on health is low relative to gross domestic product (GDP) and out-of-pocket payments account for a high share of total spending on health (Xu et al., 2003; Xu et al., 2007; WHO, 2010; WHO Regional Office for Europe, 2019).
 Increases in public spending or reductions in out-of-pocket payments are not, in themselves, a guarantee of better financial protection.
 Policy choices are also important.

 Georgia has a history of monitoring access to health care and financial protection using regular household budget surveys and health care use and expenditure surveys.
 This study applies different methods from previous studies (Zoidze et al., 2013; Gotsadze, Zoidze & Rukhadze, 2009; WHO, 2009), using an approach that enables comparison across countries in the WHO European Region.
 It draws on data from the household budget survey carried out every year by the National Statistics Office of Georgia (GEOSTAT), covering the period 2010–2018.

 This period spans a time of profound changes in health coverage policy.
 From 2007–2012, publicly financed health benefits were limited to households living in poverty.
 The Medical Insurance Programme (MIP) offered poor households publicly financed coverage organized through private insurance companies.
 In late 2012, entitlements were extended to children aged 0-6 years and pensioners, but the MIP still covered less than half of the population.
 In February 2013, a new Universal Health Care Programme (UHCP) introduced a narrowly defined benefits package for those who were previously not covered, increasing the share of the population with publicly financed coverage to 98%.
 Most publicly financed benefits were subsequently purchased by the Social Service Agency (SSA).
 In 2017, UHCP benefits were removed from the richest 1% of households.
-At the same time, medicines for a small group of chronic conditions were added to the benefits package for households living in poverty.
+At the same time, a limited list of medicines for a small group of the most prevalent chronic conditions was added to the benefits package for households living in poverty.
 Coverage of these medicines was extended to pensioners and people with disabilities in 2019.

-Out-of-pocket payments fell from a high of 80% of current spending on health in 2005 to 67% in 2008, then grew to 76% in 2011, before falling55% in 2017 (WHO, 2020).
+Out-of-pocket payments fell from a high of 80% of current spending on health in 2005 to 67% in 2008, then grew to 76% in 2011, before falling to 55% in 2017 (WHO, 2020).
 The fall in the last few years reflects a significant increase in public spending on health since 2013.
-The out-of-pocket payment share of current spending on health remains well above the average for countries in the European region, however (30% in 2017), and public spending on health is still low as a share of GDP (2.8% in Georgia compared to a European region average of 4.9% in 2017) (WHO, 2020).
+However, the out-of-pocket payment share of current spending on health remains well above the average for countries in the European region (30% in 2017), and public spending on health is still low as a share of GDP (2.8% in Georgia compared to a European region average of 4.9% in 2017) (WHO, 2020).